preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/notification-panel/index.rst

-Notfication Panel
+Notification Panel
 ===========================================

-The notification panel is a concept in Omnia.
+The Notification Panel is a concept in Omnia.
 The purpose is to help end users find out what information has been updated within different areas of the intranet.

 A Notification Panel can be placed on any page, or in the Action Manu, to show different notifications.
 You can create several Notification Panels for different purposes.